Aventuras en el tiempo

 Aventuras en el tiempo (English: Adventures in Time) is a Mexican comedy drama telenovela produced by Rosy Ocampo for Televisa in 2001.

-On March 19, 2001, Canal de las Estrellas started broadcasting Aventuras en el tiempo weekdays at 4:00pm, replacing Carita de Ángel.
+On March 19, 2001, Canal de las Estrellas started broadcasting Aventuras en el tiempo weekdays at 4:00 p.m., replacing Carita de Ángel.
 The last episode was broadcast on August 10, 2001 with María Belén replacing it the following Monday.

 Maribel Guardia and Gerardo Murguía starred as adult protagonists, Belinda and Christopher von Uckermann starred as child protagonists, while Vanessa Guzmán and Odiseo Bichir starred as antagonists.

 Plot

 Violeta lives with her uncle, because her mother died soon after she was born and she never knew her father.
 In addition to her uncle, Violeta stays with her grandmother from time to time as well.
 Violeta has a boyfriend named Ángel who gives her a pet dog.

 While at her grandmother's house, Violeta discovers a time machine that her grandfather built, so she and her friends travel to different time periods.
 They visit several important events in Mexican history, learning these stories firsthand.
 The adults also end up traveling in time with the kids, and then it takes them all to recent time periods like the 1980s, where Violeta meets her mother and witnesses her own birth and her mother's death.

 Later, she reunites with her father who is a well-respected doctor, and, after telling him and her uncle that she has found a time machine, they make a plan to save her mother the minute she gives birth to Violeta and take her to the future.
 Violeta's father successfully saves her mother.

 Violeta's mother later wakes up and is told that she is in the future, and she sees that her daughter was the same girl who helped her to the hospital.